Is this an online degree?

-Will all of the UW-Platteville engineering course be available every semester?
+Are the UW-Platteville engineering courses available every semester?

-Is there a long-range plan for when UW-Platteville engineering courses will be offered?
+Is there a curriculum plan for UW-Platteville engineering courses?

-May I take courses through UW Colleges online?
+Can I take courses through UW Colleges Online?

-What if I live closer to a different institution other than UW Colleges?
+What if I live closer to a different institution other than UW-Oshkosh / UW-Fox Valley?

-- General education requirements ~ An Associate of Arts and Sciences degree from UW Colleges automatically satisfies the general education requirements of UW-Platteville.
-If students choose to take general education courses at an institution which does not have an articulation agreement with UW-Platteville, each course will need to be reviewed individually.
-For further information, please refer to the Transfer Policies in the UW-Platteville Catalog.
+1. An Associate of Arts and Sciences degree from UW Colleges, UW Colleges Online, and Madison College automatically satisfies the general education requirements for UW-Platteville.
+If you choose to take general education courses at an institution that does not have an articulation agreement with UW-Platteville, each course will need to be evaluated individually.
+For more information on our transfer polices visit the UW-Platteville Catalog

-- Pre-engineering courses ~ Students will want to ensure that the desired courses will indeed transfer to UW-Platteville as the required courses and not simply as electives.
-Just because a course has the same title at one institution as another does not necessarily mean that the same content is covered in each of the courses.
+2. You will want to ensure that the desired courses will transfer to UW-Platteville as the required courses and not simply as electives.
+Just because a course has the same title it does not mean the same content is covered in each course.

 What is TIS (Transfer Information System)?

-The Transfer Information System (TIS) is a web-based interactive program that allows University of Wisconsin System (UW) and Wisconsin Technical College System (WTCS) students and advisors to see how credits will transfer to any UW or WTCS campus.
+The Transfer Information System is a web-based interactive program that allows University of Wisconsin System and Wisconsin Technical College System students and advisors to see how credits will transfer to any UW System or Wisconsin Technical College System campus.

-The “Credit Transfer Wizard” > “Course Wizard” is especially helpful to see how courses may transfer from one UW or WTCS institution to another, plus which general education categories they may satisfy.
+is especially helpful to see how courses may transfer from one UW System campus or Wisconsin Technical College to another, and which general education categories they may satisfy.